astronomer/airflow-guides/guides/airflow-databricks.md

 We also need to provide the task that will be run.
 In this example we provide the `notebook_task`, which is the path to the Databricks notebook we want to run.
 Note that this could alternatively be a Spark JAR task, Spark Python task, or Spark submit task, which would be defined using the `spark_jar_task`, `spark_python_test`, or `spark_submit_task` parameters respectively.
 The operator will look for one of these four options to be defined.

-For the `DatabricksRunNowOperator`, we only need to provide the `job_id` for the job we want to submit, which you can find on the Jobs tab of your Databricks account as shown in the screenshot above.
+For the `DatabricksRunNowOperator`, we only need to provide the `job_id` for the job we want to submit, since the job parameters should already be configured in Databricks.
+You can find on the `job_id` on the Jobs tab of your Databricks account as shown in the screenshot above.
 However, you can also provide `notebook_params`, `python_params` or `spark_submit_params` as needed for your job.
 In this case we have parameterized our notebook to take in a `Variable` integer parameter, and have passed in '5' for this example.

 ### Error Handling

 When using either of these operators, any failures in submitting the job, starting or accessing the cluster, or connecting with the Databricks API, will propagate to a failure of the Airflow task and error messages will be shown in the logs.

 If there is a failure in the job itself, like in one of the notebooks in this example, that failure will also propagate to a failure of the Airflow task.
-However, in that case the error message may not be shown in the logs.
-For example, if we set up the notebook in Job ID 5 in the example above to have a bug in it, we get a failure in the tasks and the Airflow task log looks something like this:
+In that case the error message may not be shown in the Airflow logs, but the logs should include a URL link to the Databricks job status which will include errors, print statements, etc. For example, if we set up the notebook in Job ID 5 in the example above to have a bug in it, we get a failure in the task and the Airflow task log looks something like this:

 ![Error Log Example](https://assets2.astronomer.io/main/guides/databricks-tutorial/databricks_failure_airflow_log.png)

-Print statements in the notebook will also not propagate through to the Airflow logs.
+In the case above we could click on the URL link to get to the Datatbricks log in order to debug the issue.

 ## Where to Go From Here